mslonina/Mechanic/examples/UserGuide.md

 #### The core module

 Take a look at `mechanic_module_core.c` located in `src/modules`.
-It contains, documents and uses all available hooks.
+It contains, document and uses all available hooks.

 #### Fortran